Naval warfare: 21st century

-At the present time, large naval wars are seldom-seen affairs, since nations with substantial navies rarely fight each other; most wars are civil wars or some form of asymmetrical warfare, fought on land, sometimes with the involvement of military aircraft.
+Large naval wars are now seldom-seen affairs since nations with substantial navies rarely fight one another, and most wars are civil wars or some form of asymmetrical warfare, fought on land, sometimes with the involvement of military aircraft.
 The main function of the modern navy is to exploit its control of the seaways to project power ashore.
-Power projection has been the primary naval feature of most late-century conflicts including the Korean War, Suez Crisis, Vietnam War, Konfrontasi, Gulf War, Kosovo War, the War on Terrorism in Afghanistan, and the Iraq War.
+Power projection has been the primary naval feature of most conflicts since the late 20th century, including the Korean War, the Vietnam War, the Persian Gulf War, the War in Afghanistan, and the Iraq War.
 A major exception to that trend was the Sri Lankan Civil War, which saw a large number of surface engagements between the belligerents involving fast attack craft and other littoral warfare units.

 The lack of large fleet-on-fleet actions does not, however, mean that naval warfare has ceased to feature in modern conflicts.
-The bombing of the USS Cole on October 12, 2000, claimed the lives of seventeen sailors, wounded an additional thirty-seven, and cost the Cole fourteen months of repairs.
-Though the attack did not eliminate the United States' control of the local seas, in the short-term, it did prompt the US Navy to reduce its visits to far-flung ports, as military planners struggled to ensure their security.
+The bombing of the USS Cole, on October 12, 2000, claimed the lives of 17 sailors, wounded an additional thirty-seven, and cost the Cole 14 months of repairs.
+The attack did not eliminate the US control of the local seas, but in the short term, it prompted the US Navy to reduce its visits to far-flung ports, as military planners struggled to ensure their security.
 This reduced US Naval presence was ultimately reversed in the wake of the September 11 attacks, as part of the Global War on Terrorism.